 The First Couple was back at the Hotel Manhattan just over a week later.
 McKinley was a guest at a dinner hosted by the Ohio Society at the Waldorf-Astoria on May 3.
 The hotel register was filled not only with the President’s entourage, but with family members who traveled from Ohio for the occasion.

 In the party were McKinley’s niece, Miss Mary Barber; along with Abner McKinley and his daughter Mable.
-The Times noted that “Detectives Foy and Funston of the Central Office, who always attend the President when he comes to town, were on hand to see that he should not be annoyed by chanks or other obtrusive persons.”
+The New York Times noted that “Detectives Foy and Funston of the Central Office, who always attend the President when he comes to town, were on hand to see that he should not be annoyed by chanks or other obtrusive persons.”

 As always, the Presidential flag had been hoisted over the portico, next to the U.S. flag, in anticipation of the President’s arrival and its presence attracted a large crowd seeking to get a glimpse of the McKinley and his wife.